Road Trip Essentials

-We have taken MANY road trips and have learned along the way what has really been a lifesaver and what we could’ve left at home.
-So, we’ve put together a list of items we always bring with us on a road trip.
+As a family, we love a good trip!
+The more states we can visit, the better.
+We have taken MANY road trips and have learned along the way what has really been a road trip essential and what we could’ve left at home.
+So, we’ve put together a list of 10 road trip essentials we always bring with us on a road trip.

 So, when my youngest was in his Goldfish phase, I made a large section and put Goldfish there.
 When my oldest was in his Cheerios phase, I did the same thing.
 I placed snacks like dried fruit, pretzels, Cheerios, Goldfish, Cheezits, raisins, Slim Jim’s, etc… When we arrived at the hotel, I wasn’t bringing bags of snacks in, I just grabbed the box and brought it in.
 Even when they were little, this was easy for them to open and I wasn’t constantly trying to find their snacks and hand it to them.
 Bonus: no arguing about which snack should be brought out.
 There is something for everyone.
 Whenever we were running low, I would pop into a Wal-Mart, buy what was needed, fill it up and we were on our way.

 Great thing is, they are free and everyone has some lying around.
-They come in handy for an unexpected car sickness, trash that naturally will accumulate over the course of a road trip and you can put wet clothes in them, if needed.
+They come in handy for unexpected car sickness, the trash that naturally will accumulate over the course of a road trip and you can put wet clothes in them if needed.

-Final thoughts: Road trips can be a lot of fun!
+Road trips can be a lot of fun!
 Just the funny stories that come from them make them worth it.
 When your kids get to really look at the country they live in, it makes an impact.
-I hope you are able to take a road trip this summer.
-Even a shorter trip to your closet National Park, Botanical Garden or state Capital can be a lot fun.

 We hope you have found this list helpful!
 I can’t imagine taking a road trips without these items.
 Do you enjoy going on road trips?